 4. A 1,4 teleconverter is also recommended:

 I am not a fan of teleconverters but sometimes the action is just that little bit out of reach.
 A 2x converter is too much of a compromise in quality for my liking (unless coupled with very expensive glass like the 400mm F2.8).
-Make sure your lens is of course compatible with a converter and that both focusing and image stabilization works when attached.
+Make sure your lens is of course compatible with a converter and that both focusing and image stabilization works with it attached.
 The new canon prime lenses work very well with converters.
 Nikon shooters can consider a 1.7x convertor but I gave mine back.

 Summary: Travel with three lenses.
 One long lens of 400mm or longer, one mid range zoom lens ranging from 70-200mm and one wider angle lens.
 Bring a 1.4 converter and voila!

-If you are only interested in wildlife action, as apposed to any type of landscape or portraiture work, then bring two identical bodies that offer high frame rates and good ISO performance.
+If you are only interested in wildlife action, as apposed to any type of landscape or portraiture work, then you might want to bring two identical bodies that offer high frame rates and good ISO performance.
 Two identical bodies will allow you to switch seamlessly between lenses and in the middle of the action.
-Personally I am feeling more and more that having two identical bodies is the way to go.

 - Camera support is a constant challenge when on safari as each safari camp’s vehicles will be configured slightly differently.
 Your biggest ally in this regard is the humble monopod.
 Purchase a monopod that can collapse short enough to be propped on the seat between your legs and then regardless of the vehicle configuration, you will always be ok.
 Monopods are small, light and easy to pack.

 If you are a landscaper then a tripod is a must.
 Due to weight restrictions, the carbon fiber tripods are the way to go.
 Gitzo’s are good tripods and Benro’s offer a similar product but are more affordable.
 Really Right Stuff make incredible gear.